Welcome to the Easy MTD help.

 To add an agent, perform the following actions on the Agents page:

-- Click the Add button to open the Add Agent window.
+- Click the Add button to open the Add Agent window (see figure below).

 - If necessary, click inside the VAT registration number edit box then type the VAT registration number of the business.
 This field does not need to be specified if the agent business is not VAT registered.